|£18,622 (as per UKRI).

 Context and Focus

-We encourage research proposals that are academically rigorous, but also likely to be highly beneficial to SMEs in the region.
+Supported by Durham University Business School’s Smart & Scale programme, we encourage research proposals that are academically rigorous but also likely highly beneficial to SMEs in the region.
 Specifically, applications involving collaboration with regional SMEs are encouraged as well as inter-disciplinary projects.
-In particular, we welcome proposals focused on academic-industry engagement activities.
 Similarly, we encourage proposals related to policy debates and infrastructure support (e.g., entrepreneurial ecosystems, Local Growth Hubs, Enterprise Zones) for SMEs and start-ups.
 The final thesis will therefore be of academic importance and practical relevance to advancing business enterprise, innovation, and regional development in the UK.
 Proposals with no link or just a tangential focus on SMEs in the North-East of England will not be considered.

 Ph.D.
 Programme in Management (with Integrated Studies), Department of Management and Marketing, Durham University Business School

 Durham University Business School is one of an elite group worldwide to carry three internationally recognised accreditations by EQUIS, AACSB, and AMBA for the quality of our research, teaching, and environment.
 We are also a member of the European Doctoral Programmes Association in Management and Business Administration.
-The entrepreneurship research group leads these Ph.D. projects within the Management & Marketing Department.
 Our Ph.D. in Management and Marketing (With Integrated Studies) offers access to our vibrant academic community, cutting-edge knowledge, skills development at the doctoral level, and learning and support from internationally renowned researchers to progress successfully in their Ph.D. studies.

 Further information: https://www.durham.ac.uk/business/programmes/phd/marketing-and-management/

-Successful applicants will have the cost of their tuition fees paid/waived for the full duration of their studies.
-The scholarship also includes a tax-free stipend, set at £17,668 per year (adjusted accordingly for 2023-24 depending on UKRI).
+Applications for this funding are open to full-time UK students only.
+Successful applicants will have the cost of home tuition fees covered for the full duration of their studies.
+The scholarship also includes a tax-free stipend, set at £18,622 per year (as per UKRI).
 This stipend is paid to the student directly and monthly to cover living costs.

 Prof Jonathan Kimmitt, Smart and Scale Academic Lead, email@example.com